MarcoMuellner/domaindrivenjs/packages/core/src/specifications/specifications-guide.md

-# Working with Specifications in domainify
+# Working with Specifications in domaindrivenjs

 Specifications are a powerful pattern in Domain-Driven Design that encapsulate business rules as objects.
-This guide explains how to create and use specifications effectively in your domain model with domainify.
+This guide explains how to create and use specifications effectively in your domain model with domaindrivenjs.

 ## What are Specifications?